About Threads

 Are You Thread-worthy?

 This website is for you—the baseball historian, the vintage league player and any fan fascinated by the old game.
 We are looking for individuals like yourself to supply unique, local knowledge and expertise about a team or region.
+If you have information to share, please send an email.

 About the Artist